 How do you create a tracking sheet in Excel?
 Creating a tracking sheet in excel will depend on what you want to track.
 However, the primary steps are opening Excel and setting up validation rules.
 You can also highlight crucial data using conditional formatting if you desire.

-There are many reasons why one needs to learn how to create a tracking sheet in excel.
-If you are a gambler, the more reason you need excel tracking sheets.
+There are many reasons one needs to learn how to create a tracking sheet in excel.
+If you are a gambler, you need excel tracking sheets.

 Creating A Tracking Sheet In Excel

 Start the Excel program and create a new file.
 If that were a pre-set feature on your computer, a new window would pop up automatically.
 You may go manually to the file (at the top menu bar) and select New Workbook.
 Simple, right?